ZhengyuZhao/ZhengyuZhao.github.io/index.md

 ## About Me
 I am an Associate Professor at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/XJTU_Introduction/Introduction.htm) (XJTU), China.
 I was a postdoc at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/about), Germany, hosted by [Prof. Michael Backes](https://michaelbackes.eu/aboutme.html).
 I received my PhD from [Radboud University](https://www.ru.nl/english/), Netherlands, supervised by [Prof. Martha Larson](https://www.ru.nl/english/people/larson-m/).
 My general research interest is <strong>Adversarial Machine Learning</strong>; Most of my work has concentrated on analyzing the vulnerability of deep neural networks (e.g., computer vision and large vision-language models) to various attacks (e.g., adversarial examples and data poisons).
+I sometimes contribute to projects on media forensics, including AI-generated media detection.

 <!-- <strong><span style="color:#ff0000;">If you are interested in doing a PhD with me, please reach out!
 A strong background in adversarial machine learning or a related field is a plus. :-)</span></strong> -->